 The oxygen pipeline purity that goes to the semiconductor industry must be properly measured to ensure that there is no contaminant in it.
 It is critical and challenging to measure the ppb content of argon and nitrogen impurities in oxygen.
 The conventional technique used for such application is with a heated Oxy-Trap system combined with HID or conventional PED.
 Such technique requires a complex chromatography system with periodic Oxy-Trap regeneration with hydrogen.
 The operations of such system require a lot of maintenance and specialist interventions on a routine basis.
 The limitation of the lifetime of the trap reduces the continuous operation.
-Depending on the system condition, the Oxy-Trap has to be continuous operation.
-Depending on the system condition, the Oxy-Irap has to be regenerated more or less once a week.
+Depending on the system condition, the Oxy-Trap has to be regenerated more or less once a week.